Gjorgjevikj/yaLCDProgressBar/README.md

 Yet another LCD progress bar (gauge) for the character based LCD displays for Arduino

 Relies on the LiquidCrystal_I2C.h or LiquidCrystal.h library (and should work on any platform that supports this library).
-Uses the user definable characters of the LCD display and can dispalay up to 2 smoot gauges simultaneously.
+Uses the user definable characters of the LCD display and can display up to 2 smoot gauges simultaneously.

 ![ProgressBar0](https://github.com/Gjorgjevikj/yaLCDProgressBar/blob/main/extras/SmootProgressBar_0_16x2.png) ![ProgressBar1](https://github.com/Gjorgjevikj/yaLCDProgressBar/blob/main/extras/SmootProgressBar_1_16x2.png)